 While many high schools offer green teams or eco clubs, many young people don't have the opportunity to explore what a career in the environmental field can look like.
 As an environmental organization, FMR wants to use our resources to help address that gap, in turn growing a stronger, more equitable future for the environmental movement.

-ESI provides a paid job experience and foundational learning to a group of students, our ESI fellows, curious about environmental career paths.
-Upon completing the program, fellows are more prepared for continued schooling in environmental subjects and have work experience to lean on for future job opportunities across a variety of disciplines in the environmental field.
+ESI provides paid job experience and foundational learning to a group of students, our ESI fellows, curious about environmental career paths.
+Participating, fellows are more prepared for continued schooling in environmental subjects and have work experience to lean on for future job opportunities across a variety of disciplines in the environmental field.